bcnmy/hyphen-widget/README.md

 ## Demo

-You can check out the demo repository [here](https://github.com/bcnmy/hyphen-widget-demo), below is a video going through the integration:
+You can check out the demo repository [here](https://github.com/bcnmy/hyphen-widget-demo).
+The hosted versions of the demo can be checked over here: [mainnet](https://hyphen-widget-demo.biconomy.io/) and [testnet](https://hyphen-widget-demo-test.biconomy.io/).

+We also have a video going through the widget's integration:

 https://www.youtube.com/watch?v=1ErNhH6TKj0